ptevans/relaxmpp/docs/pubsub.rst

 Relaxmpp delegates authentication and authorization to the chat server that controls the resources being manipulated.
-You must send an HTTP authentication header with your request which includes the JID and password an XMPP user that has the permissions required to perform the specified action on the chat server.
+You must send an HTTP authentication header with your request which includes the JID and password of an XMPP user that has the permissions required to perform the specified action on the chat server.

 Relaxmpp uses the information provided in the HTTP authorization header to open an XMPP connection to the chat server and will return a 401 Not Authorized if